rollyourown-xyz/ryo-hugo-website-scaffold-template/README.md

 # hugo-scaffold-template

-Template repository for hugo scaffolding for the rollyourown.xyz project ryo-hugo-website.
+Template repository for hugo scaffolding for the rollyourown.xyz ryo-hugo-website project.